 Flu is a viral infection caused by various strains of influenza viruses.
 Whilst it can be caught at any time of year, it is most common in winter.
-Winter Flu causes minor illness in most cases but can cause severe illness or even death among certain more vulnerable groups such as older people, pregnant women, people with an underlying health condition (such as diabetes) and young children.
+Winter Flu causes minor illness in most cases but can cause severe illness or even death among certain more vulnerable groups.